1dv023/syllabus/lectures/06/production_nodejs.md

 ```
 This will start the application in production mode.
 You can test it in your local setup to check how the application runs in this mode.

-### Running right config
+### Using different config files

-Maybe you want your code to act different in different environments.
-You maybe want to load different databases when when your in development then if your testing or are in production.
+Another way to make your application act different in different environments is to load different config files depending on the value of NODE_ENV.

 ```
 // When starting the server set default node environment to development